At a Glance

 - Benefits: Enjoy a competitive salary, company car, private health, and a generous pension scheme.

-- Why this job: Be part of a dynamic team that values safety and professional growth while making a real impact.
+- Why this job: Be part of a dynamic team that values safety and professional growth in a rewarding environment.

-- Qualifications: Must have mechanical engineering experience with cranes or lifting equipment.
+- Qualifications: Must have experience in mechanical engineering and knowledge of lifting equipment.

 - Other info: Overtime opportunities available to boost your earnings.